Skip to content

 Grading the severity of a burn can be tough.
 It is easy for experts to get it right in retrospect

-Follow local guidelines with regard to wound management (de-roofing blisters) and dressing choice.
+Follow local guidelines regarding wound management (de-roofing blisters) and dressing choice.

 What immediate first aid does she need?